MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-security.md

 </appSettings>
 ```

-Then, use the `[BotAuthentication]` attribute to specify authentication credentials when using the Bot Builder SDK for .NET to create your bot.
+Then, use the `[BotAuthentication]` attribute to specify authentication credentials when using the Bot Framework SDK for .NET to create your bot.

 To use the authentication credentials that are stored in the web.config file, specify the `[BotAuthentication]` with no parameters.